PROJECTS IN THE LAB

 You can read more about our adult findings in our 2021 CogSci paper (Kim & Schachner, 2021), and see Minju Kim present the work at CogSci 2021 here.
 You can also read our earlier relevant CogSci paper (Schachner & Kim, 2018).

 You can read more about our recent developmental findings in our 2021 poster at SRCD, also led by Minju Kim.

 The impact of musicality and aesthetic appreciation on social judgements

-You can read our first paper on the topic, published in Psychology of Music (Agrawal, Rottman & Schachner, 2021).
+Our first paper on the topic, which finds that people judge musical entities as more wrong to harm, is published in Psychology of Music (Agrawal, Rottman & Schachner, 2021).
 You can also see Tanush present one of many experiments on the topic at BCEM 2020 here.

 The developmental origins of dance and musicality

 The ability and motivation to move to music is a universal and fundamental human behavior.
 How early in infancy do children do begin to dance (that is, move rhythmically in response to music)?
 How variable is this age of onset across children?
 What form does this early dance take?
 In this line of work, we aim to shed light on the ontogeny of dance, a fundamental and universal human behavior.

 Evolutionary origins of musicality: The lab also has prior work on the evolutionary origins of musicality, particularly the ability to move in time with a beat in non-human species (Schachner et al., 2009, Current Biology; and follow-up papers in 2010 & 2012).
 Currently the lab is focusing on developmental origins and not actively conducting cross-species comparative work.